ministryofjustice/correspondence_tool_public/README.md

 ####2.
 Do I have to rebuild the Docker Image after I made changes to the local files?
 No, as mentioned in question 1. the rails files are sync automatically with your local machine.

+##Production Environment Setup

+###Web Server Setup

+`public/500-nginx.html` provides a static 500 error for when the Rails application cannot be reached.

+`public/images` contains images required by the static 500 error.

+`public/files` contains the stylesheet required by the static 500 error.